DC Street Smarts: Parking Zones + Street Cleaning

 The Street Cleaning Program runs from March 1 through October 31st, and we cheer the day it ends every Fall!
 While you are likely very familiar with the sweeping days in your neighborhood and by your office, don’t forget to pay attention outside of those areas!
 Signs note hours of operation and designated days for street sweeping.
 Cars left during these hours will be ticketed!
 Will the streets actually get swept?
 Just maybe.

-street cleaning map to coordinate parking during those hours; always be in the know with the real-time street cleaning updates and parking solutions with the Spot Angels App!
-For more information, check out
+Check out this street cleaning map to coordinate parking during those hours; always be in the know with the real-time street cleaning updates and parking solutions with the Spot Angels App!
+For more information, check out their site.